Pabau - Clinic Software for your Business | Go Paperless Today

 Ensure that all documentation is well-organized and easily accessible for the CQC inspectors.
 This will demonstrate your facility’s readiness and reflect a commitment to transparency.

 Inform your staff about the investigation and the importance of cooperation during the CQC’s visit.
-They should be prepared for what to expect during the inspection, helping to create a positive environment.
+They should be prepared for what to expect during the inspection, and should have time blocked out so they’re available on the day.

-Finally, ensure that your facility is in optimal condition, adhering strictly to health and safety protocols.
+Finally, ensure that your facility is in optimal condition and adheres strictly to health and safety protocols.

 5. Remember the 5 questions the CQC inspectors use to assess services